healthyregions/SDOHPlace-MetadataManager/README.md

 ### Install/Run with Docker

 The Docker deploy uses Traefik as a reverse proxy.
-The main application is accessible on port 80, and Traefik dashboard is on port 8080.
+The main application is accessible on port 80.
+The Traefik dashboard is available at `https://traefik.${DOMAIN_NAME}` (protected with basic authentication).

 It will also run Solr at http://localhost:8983 and will automatically create cores named `blacklight-core-stage` and `blacklight-core-prod`